The Preliminary Mauve Science Programme: Science themes identified for the first year of operations: The Mauve Science Programme

 A unified understanding of the continuum radiation in both M-dwarf and young G/K-type stellar flares would therefore have wide-ranging implications.
 Improved UV flux estimates will refine atmospheric photochemistry and escape models for terrestrial exoplanets around M dwarfs.
 Re-assessing the UV output of the early Sun will advance our understanding of the atmospheric evolution of Venus, Earth, and Mars.
 Furthermore, identifying whether flare continuum emission arises from optically thin hydrogen recombination, optically thick Balmer/Paschen continua, or blackbody-like emission at high temperature will fundamentally revise our understanding of flare heating and radiative processes.
 These improvements will recalibrate the bolometric energies of the $\sim$millions of flares detected in Kepler/TESS light curves, providing a physically grounded interpretation for stellar activity across different spectral types.
 Within this broader context, the plan is to carry out UV monitoring observations for M-dwarf and young Sun-like stars.

 Objective 1: AU Mic presents a unique opportunity to characterise the continuum properties of M-dwarf flares.
 Thanks to Mauve’s seamless 200–700 nm wavelength coverage, a time-resolved UV–optical spectra can be obtained.
 The cumulative flare frequency distribution of AU Mic derived from TESS Cycles 1 and 3 \citep[Figure~\ref{fig:maehara1};][]{2023ApJ...948...64I} suggests that a 10-day observation should detect at least one flare with a TESS-band amplitude of $\sim$2.4\% and several events with amplitudes around 1\%.
 Since flares with amplitudes $>$0.1\% occur at a rate of $\sim$3 day$^{-1}$ and typically last less than 30 minutes, over 90\% of time-resolved spectra will be obtained during quiescent periods.
 By summing more than 360 quiescent spectra (corresponding to $>$1800 sec exposure), a high S/N pre-flare spectrum will be constructed to enable reliable flare-only spectral extraction.
-Simulated Mauve spectra of a flare with a 300-sec exposure indicate that, after binning over 40–80 pixels (10–20 Å), the blackbody continua with $T_{\rm eff}=10,000$ and 20,000 K, as well as continua composed of a $\sim$10,000 K blackbody plus an optically thin Balmer-jump component with a Balmer jump ratio of $\sim$3, can be distinguished.
-See Figure \ref{fig:maehara2} for the model calculation.
-The minimum success criterion of this theme is to detect at least one flare and measure its effective temperature and Balmer jump ratio, while full success consists of detecting $>$3–4 flares and investigating the diversity of their NUV continua.
-If a large superflare occurs by chance, Mauve’s short exposure capability (30–60 sec) will allow us to resolve temporal changes in the continuum throughout the flare, providing unique constraints on the heating processes governing powerful M-dwarf flares.